-Blog image for 5 ways to teach size of the problem
+Blog title image 6 easy ways to teach size of the problem.

 What is the size of the problem?